Editor’s note: This post was originally written in 2015 and has since been refreshed and republished for accuracy purposes.

 So why do some of the world’s most successful companies choose to outsource their manufacturing?
 It’s obviously not because they don’t have the skill sets in place or finances available.
 It’s not uncommon for companies with vast engineering and technical resources to outsource the manufacturing of their products.

 So why don’t they build their own products?
 It’s because they recognised early on that the manufacturing process is not what they are best at doing; and others around them are geared up to do it better and more cost-effectively.
+In the meantime, their teams can focus on innovating and enhancing the latest models.

 While this is a classic "high profile, high volume" example, in the very different low-medium volume, medium-high complexity sector the same principle applies - it’s all about core focus.